KristofferC/PGFPlotsX.jl/docs/src/man/options.md

 3. `@pgf { draw => "black" }`.

-Values should be valid Julia expressions, as they are evaluated, so you can't use `@pgf { draw = black }` unless `black` has meaning in thats context.
+Values should be valid Julia expressions, as they are evaluated, so you can't use `@pgf { draw = black }` unless `black` has meaning in that context.

 !!! note